Join the Workshop General Awareness Quantum Computing

 - As in-house workshop.
 We discuss a specific time and location with you.

 - As open session, where anyone can sign up (max.
 20 participants).
-For available dates, see our Workshop calendar.
-Sign up through the form below.
+These are scheduled irregularly: see our Workshop calendar to find the next possible date!

 Open sessions take place at Startup Village (Science Park 608, 1098 XH Amsterdam).
 For in-house sessions, you can choose between your own facilities, or using our rooms at Startup Village.